TexasInstruments/edgeai-tensorlab/README_6dpose.md

 The dataset needs to be prepared in YOLO format so that the enhanced dataloader can read the 6D pose along with the bounding box for each object.
 We currently support YCBV and LINEMOD datset.
 ### **YCBV Datset**
-THe following components needs to be downloaded and structrured in the required way inside **edgeai_yolox/datasets** for the dataloader to read it correctly :
+The following components needs to be downloaded and structrured in the required way inside **edgeai_yolox/datasets** for the dataloader to read it correctly :
 * [Base archive](https://bop.felk.cvut.cz/media/data/bop_datasets/ycbv_base.zip)
 * [models](https://bop.felk.cvut.cz/media/data/bop_datasets/ycbv_models.zip), 524MB
 * [train_pbr](https://bop.felk.cvut.cz/media/data/bop_datasets/ycbv_train_pbr.zip), 21GB